kaist-silab/arcsim/README.md

 sudo chmod +x install.sh && sudo ./install.sh
 ```

+## 📬 Feedback
+If you find any problems, feel free to raise an `Issue` or to contribute with a `Pull Request`!

 ## 📜 Credits

 I am not the author of this code, I just made modifications to the code and created the `install.sh` script.
 Full credits go to the original authors.
 If you use this code for a publication, make sure to cite the following papers: